-Classics- The Book of Rites Part I, translated by James Legge with introduction.
-Embeded archive.org Bookreader. (禮記 I).
+Classics- The Book of Rites, translated by James Legge.
 The LÎ KÎ (Li Ji 禮記) is one of the 'Five Chinese Classics'.
-This title is usually translated the Book of Rites.
-You may click one of these links bellow to read online.
+This title is usually translated The Book of Rites.

 - Musings of a Chinese Mystic: Selections from the Philosophy of Chuang Tzŭ